semanticarts/gist/docs/Contributing.md

   - At least one review is required.
 Only one review is stipulated in GitHub, but, as outlined below, some types of changes require additional reviewers.
   - Build checks must have passed.
 If not, click on the Details link to review the errors.
   - Merge conflicts must be resolved.
 Note that even if they are resolved when you submit the PR, if there is a time lag before the PR is reviewed and accepted, additional merges from other PRs may have caused new merge conflicts.
 You will be informed that you need to do another merge.
-- If you prefer to put the PR in draft state while you attend to any issues, you will find a link to do so below the list of reviewers.
-Be sure to put it back into "ready to review" state, which, annoyingly, is not done in the same place, but below in the build checks section.
+- If you prefer to [put the PR in draft state](#draft-prs) while you attend to any issues, follow the steps above.

-### Assigning Reviewers
+### Requesting Reviews

-- Assign reviewer(s) based on the impact of the issue (major, minor, patch).
-This should be labeled on the issue; if not, consult the [_Change and Release Management_ documentation](ChangeAndReleaseManagement.md) for guidance.
+- Request review(s) based on the impact of the issue (major, minor, patch).
+This should be labeled on the issue; if not, consult [_Change and Release Management_](ChangeAndReleaseManagement.md) for guidance.
   - Major: three reviewers
   - Minor: two reviewers
   - Patch: one reviewer